-All sawfish (Pristidae) species are listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), except P. microdon, which is listed on Appendix II.
+All sawfish (Pristidae) species are listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Appendix I limits international trade in species to exceptional circumstances only.

 NMFS completed a status report in March 2010.
-On May 7, 2010, NMFS published a proposed rule [pdf] to list the species as endangered.
-On July 12, 2011, NMFS published a final rule listing this DPS as endangered [pdf] under the ESA.
+On May 7, 2010, NMFS published a proposed rule to list the species as endangered.
+On July 12, 2011, NMFS published a final rule listing this species as endangered under the ESA.

 |12-Month Finding and Proposed Endangered Listing of Five Species of Sawfish, including a proposed change in the scientific name for largetooth sawfish to Pristis pristis||78 FR 33300||06/04/2013|